Have your say

 If your complaint is about the unprofessional conduct or performance of any dental practitioner, you can contact:

 Australian Health Practitioner Regulation Agency (AHPRA)

 GPO Box 9958, Adelaide SA 5000.

 We regularly conduct surveys as a way of finding out what clients have to say about our service and identifying any areas for improvement.

 Services for children

-Parents and/or guardians are randomly selected to complete a survey for children who are aged less than 18 years who have attended one of our school dental clinics.
+Parents and/or guardians were invited to complete a survey for children who are aged less than 18 years and who attended one of our clinics.

-The latest survey of our services provided to children was conducted in March 2020.
+The latest survey of our services provided to children was conducted during May – July 2023.